 Freezers can help you save money by stocking up on sale day

-With the economy remaining uncertain and food prices continuing to creep upward, a freezer full of food might be a good investment.
-Even if you don't want to freeze a side of beef, an extra freezer can be handy for families whose small, in-refrigerator freezer is packed to the max.
+With the economy remaining uncertain and food prices continuing to creep upward, buying a stand-alone freezer to fill with food can be a good investment.
+Even if you don't want to freeze a whole side of beef, an extra freezer can be handy for families whose small, in-refrigerator freezer is packed to the max.
 Stand-alone freezers comes in two types: Upright freezers or chest freezers.

-Freezers with 5 cubic feet of space or less are known as compact or mini freezers.
-They come in both upright and chest versions.
-Priced between $150 and $350, they're a good choice for people with small apartments or small families.
-Some owners use them as a supplement to a fridge freezer compartment that's too small or narrow, while others keep one for specific items, like bulk-purchased meats or ice for parties.
-Compact freezers tend to be less efficient than full-size models, and they don't generally come with as many features.
-Few of them are included in professional tests, but we found several models with good reviews from users.
+Freezers with 5 cubic feet of space or less are known as compact or mini freezers; they come in both upright and chest versions.
+They're more affordable and are a good choice for people with small apartments, a small family or a limited budget.
+Some owners use them as a supplement to an in-fridge freezer compartment, while others keep a mini freezer for specific items like bulk-purchased meats or ice for parties.
+Small freezers tend to be less efficient than full-size models, and they don't generally come with as many features.
+A few mini freezers can also be converted into a mini fridge, offering you even more flexibility from one small appliance.